 Component Criterion Rating Comments

 Met Partially Met Not Met

 Mission statement is articulated clearly.
 X

 The program mission clearly supports the

-Mission Statement College and University missions, and includes X

-specific statements describing how it X
+Mission Statement College and University missions, and includes specific statements describing how it x

 supports these missions.

+SLOs are stated clearly. х

-Student Learning Outcomes SLOs are stated clearly.
+Student Learning Outcomes SLOs focus on demonstration of student

+(SLOs) and Assessment learning.
 X

-(SLOs) and Assessment SLOs focus on demonstration of student learning.
-X

 Measures SLOs are measurable.
+1

-Measurements are appropriate for the SLO.
-X
+Measurements are appropriate for the SLO. Х

 Research expectations for the program are

 Research clear, concise, and appropriate for the discipline.
 X

-The Assessment Map indicates the times in

-the program where the SLOs are assessed and X
+Assessment Map The Assessment Map indicates the times in the program where the SLOs are assessed and measured. x

-Assessment Map measured.

-The Assessment Map identifies the

-assessments used for each SLO.
-X
+The Assessment Map identifies the assessments used for each SLO. x

 The assessment cycle is clear.
 X

 All student learning outcomes are measured.
 X

 Data is collected at least once in the cycle.
 X

-The cycle includes a date or time period for x

-Assessment Cycle data analysis and interpretation.
-A
+Assessment Cycle The cycle includes a date or time period for data analysis and interpretation.
+X

-The cycle includes a date for planning

-improvement actions based on the data X
+The cycle includes a date for planning improvement actions based on the data analysis. x

-analysis.

-The cycle includes a date for dissemination of x

-results to the appropriate stakeholders.
+The cycle includes a date for dissemination of results to the appropriate stakeholders.
+X